Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 non-standalone node mints only `consensus_fallback` (Tier 1) when the round's active view is not built from an on-ledger `UNLReport` (`!fromUNLReport`), regardless of how well peers aligned, because a config-derived view can differ between nodes and yield divergent tier labels for the same set.
-(Standalone/dev nodes are a separate exception that synthesize validator_quorum entropy.)
+(Standalone nodes are a test-harness exception with configurable synthetic metadata, defaulting to `validator_full` with count/denominator `20/20`.)
 Everything below assumes a UNLReport-anchored view.

 Two distinct counts are involved; keep them separate.